abhishekpandeyIT/Analyze_ABTest_result/Notebook-abtest.md

 print (count/(len(p_diffs)))
 ```

-    0.9048
+    0.9058

-k.
-In words, explain what you just computed in part **j.**  What is this value called in scientific studies?
+### In words, explain what you just computed.
+What is this value called in scientific studies?
 What does this value mean in terms of whether or not there is a difference between the new and old pages?

-**The value calculated is called p-value.
-For accepting null hypothesis p-value should be greater than suggested p-value.
-Wr calculate that almost 90% of the population is above the real diffrence which suggested that new-page is not doing significantly better than the old page.
-New page is worse than old page, so we should stick to the null hyposthesis as p-value is large.**
+> Above calculation of p-value is almost ***90%*** of the population is above the real diffrence which suggested that, the new-page is not doing significantly better than the old page.
+Therefore we should stick to the null hyposthesis as p-value is very large.

-l.
-We could also use a built-in to achieve similar results.
+### We could also use a built-in to achieve similar results.
 Though using the built-in might be easier to code, the above portions are a walkthrough of the ideas that are critical to correctly thinking about statistical significance.
 Fill in the below to calculate the number of conversions for each page, as well as the number of individuals who received each page.
 Let `n_old` and `n_new` refer the the number of rows associated with the old page and new pages, respectively.

 ```python